 What is not included?

 Lodging is not included in the AMP fee.
-AMP participants typically lodge in Purdue's Union Club Hotel, conveniently located across the street from Krannert Center.
-Contact the Union directly to make reservations; ask for the AMP block.
+AMP participants typically stay in Purdue's Union Club Hotel, conveniently located across the street from Krannert Center.
+May 2019 AMP participants can contact the Union directly to make reservations; ask for the Krannert AMP block.